Skip to contents

 input

-(the path to the input Rmd/md/xml document or AssessmentItem, AssessmentTest, AssessmentTestOpal, AssessmentSection object)
+The path to the input Rmd/md/xml document or an AssessmentItem, AssessmentTest, AssessmentTestOpal, AssessmentSection object.

 preview_feedback

 A boolean value; optional.
-Set TRUE value to always display a model feedback (for example, as a model answer).
+Set TRUE value to always display feedback (for example, as a modal answer).
 Default is FALSE.

 ...